 All honey contains a range of proteins, vitamins, minerals, enzymes, phenolic acids and flavonoids that may be responsible for the traditional benefits.
 But Mānuka honey has something a bit extra.

 Before scientists worked out exactly what it was in Mānuka honey that made it so special, they identified this special something as Unique Manuka Factor or UMF.

 Then they found that one of the unique properties that may make New Zealand Mānuka honey a real superfood is a compound called Methylglyoxal (MGO).

 What should I look for on the label?

-Not all Manuka honey is created equally.
-So it’s important to know what to look for on the label, whether it’s a jar of honey or honey skin care product.
+Not all Manuka Honey is created equally.
+So it’s important to know what to look for on the label, whether it’s a jar of honey or a honey skin care product.

 MGO 250+ and above, or UMF 10+ and above is considered to be “medicinal grade”.